Erayak Power Solution Group In - GuruFocus.com

 Wenzhou, China, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Erayak Power Solution Group Inc. (“Erayak” or the “Company”) ( RAYA), a leading manufacturer, designer, and exporter of high-quality products in the power supply industry, announced the pricing of its initial public offering of 3 million Class A ordinary shares at a public offering price of $4.00 per share, for total gross proceeds of $12 million, before deducting underwriting discounts, commissions, and other related expenses on December 13, 2022.
+16, 2022 (GLOBE NEWSWIRE) -- Erayak Power Solution Group Inc. (“Erayak” or the “Company”) ( RAYA), a leading manufacturer, designer, and exporter of high-quality products in the power supply industry, today announced the closing of its initial public offering of 3 million Class A ordinary shares at a public offering price of $4.00 per share, for total gross proceeds of $12 million, before deducting underwriting discounts, commissions, and other related expenses.
 In addition, Erayak has granted the underwriters a 45-day option to purchase up to an additional 450,000 ordinary shares at the public offering price, less underwriting discount, and commissions.

-The Class A ordinary shares start trading on the Nasdaq Capital Market on December 14, 2022, under the ticker symbol "RAYA."
-The offering is expected to close on or about December 16, 2022, subject to customary closing conditions.
+The ordinary shares began trading on the Nasdaq Capital Market on December 14, 2022, under the ticker symbol, "RAYA."

 Craft Capital Management LLC and R.F.
 Lafferty & Co., Inc. are acting as co-underwriters and joint book-runners for the offering.
 Ortoli Rosenstadt LLP is acting as counsel to the Company, and VCL Law LLP is acting as counsel to the underwriters.